Grouping Data with GROUP BY

 Single Column Grouping

-Let's start with a simple example from the University schema: counting how many students belong to each department.
+Let's start with a simple example from the marketplace schema: counting how many customers prefer each category.

 This query would return something like: